kubernetes/enhancements/keps/sig-node/3570-cpumanager/README.md

 }
 ```

-Since the API's are looking for a distinct ProcessId, the id will be calculated by:
+Since the Kubelet API's are looking for a distinct ProcessorId, the id will be calculated by:
-`(group *64) + processid` resulting in unique process id's from `group 0` as `1-64` and
+`(group *64) + procesorid` resulting in unique process id's from `group 0` as `1-64` and
 process Id's from `group 1` as `65-128` and so on.
 When converting back to the Windows
-Group Affinity we will divide by 2 until we receive a value under 64.
+Group Affinity we will divide by 2 until we receive a value under 64, counting the number to determine
+the groupID.

+There are some scenarios where cpu count might be greater than 64 cores but in each group it is less
+than 64.
+For instance, you could have 2 CPU groups with 35 processors each.
+The unique ID's using the strategy
+above would give you:

+- CPU group 0 : 1 to 35
+- CPU group 2: 65 to 100

 ### CPU Manager interfaces (sketch)